gelcreative/gel-site-gatsby-netlify-cms/src/pages/blog/how-to-do-keyword-research.md

 banner_image:
   alt: 'How to do keyword research '
   image: /img/gel_blog_banner.jpg
+thumbnail_image:
+  alt: 'How to do keyword research '
+  image: /img/2020_Gel_blog_social__linkedin 2.png
 description: >-
   You know it’s something you should do.
 You probably know it’s important for your website.
 What you may not know is that before you produce any piece of